Rockingscots is a website dedicated to

 Bottles and 'Bad Weather' alone.

 his days with the Poets.

-But Marmalade could not shift LPs and Nicholson left sometime in or after July 1972.
+But Marmalade were not shifting the LPs and Hugh Nicholson left

 In an interview with the NME's Fred Dellar he said that the singles band tag